exercism/r/exercises/concept/need-for-speed/.docs/instructions.md

 If a car's battery is below its battery drain percentage, you can't drive the car anymore.

-Each race track has its own distance.
+Each race track has its own length.
 Cars are tested by checking if they can finish the track without running out of battery.

 ## 1. Create a remote controlled car